-- Substances that according to the CLP Regulation have been classified in the following hazard categories or which meet the criteria for such classification - carcinogenic in categories Carc.
+- Substances which are identified as particularly alarming under the European Chemicals Regulation REACH (1907/2006/EC) and which have been incorporated into the list drawn up in accordance with Article 59, Paragraph 1 of the REACH Regulation# - Substances that according to the CLP Regulation have been classified in the following hazard categories or which meet the criteria for such classification - carcinogenic in categories Carc.
 1A or Carc.
 1B - germ cell mutagenic in categories Muta.
 1A or Muta.
 1B - reprotoxic (teratogenic) in categories Repr.
 1A or Repr.
 1B